quidscio/video-processor/README.md

 ## Configuration

 You can specify defaults in a user-wide or project-local `config.toml`.
-Values in the project-local file override the user-wide settings.
+Values in the project-local file override the user-wide settings unless you utilized the symlink option.
+Then, they are identical.

 ### User-wide configuration

-Place `config.toml` under your XDG config directory (default `~/.config/video-processor/config.toml`):
+There is a CLI option to symlink a `config.toml` under your XDG config directory (default `~/.config/video-processor/config.toml`):

 ```toml
 # Default LLM backend: "ollama" or "anthropic"